RoboJackets/robocup-software/README.md

 ### firmware/

 The firmware folder contains the code that runs on the robot (/soccer/robot) and on the radio base station.
+See the firmware/robot [README](firmware/robot/README.md) for more info.

 ### common/